 It’s all about how ionized water makes you feel first, not how it makes someone else feel.

-Once you know for sure you’re experiencing alkaline water benefits, you can decide which machine is best for you and your family.
+Once you know for sure whether you’re experiencing the benefits of alkaline water, then decide which machine is best for you and your family.

 I’ve already done the research for you and found the most trustworthy companies to buy water ionizers from in the United States.

-Also, my 2018 buyer’s guide has additional, more affordable options that may interest you.
+Also, my water ionizer buyer’s guide has additional, more affordable options that may interest you.
 You’ll also find more information there on the importance of negative ORP and how alkaline ionized water is made to gain a deeper understanding of what ionized water is.

 I drink alkaline ionized water every morning on an empty stomach, and I believe there’s no better way to start the day.
 It helped me reverse a nasty case of heartburn when nothing else worked.